MTAS101/POS-Awesome-V15/README.md

 33. Payments Reconciliation
 34. A lot more bug fixes from the version 14
 35. Offline invoices that fail to submit are saved as draft documents
+36. Extended offline caching for closing shifts and gift coupons

 ### How to Install